 To further explore the field of PACU nursing and see what kind of opportunities are currently available, be sure to visit the Nurse.org job board.
 You can search existing openings based on location and specialization.

 Part FourHow Do You Become A PACU Nurse?

 Becoming a PACU nurse begins with earning your certification as an RN.
 There are several paths to becoming an RN.
 You can earn an Associate degree in nursing, a Bachelor of Science degree or complete a training program, all of which will qualify you to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 Once you pass this exam, you can begin working in a medical setting.

 There are also several different paths to specializing in PACU nursing.
 You will need to begin by building experience as an RN.
-After a couple years, you may be able to more to the recovery unit and learn the specific duties of a PACU nurse.
-For some hospitals and facilities, on-the-job experience will be enough to qualify you to be a PACU.
+After a couple years, you may be able to move to the recovery unit and learn the specific duties of a PACU nurse.
+For some hospitals and facilities, the on-the-job experience will be enough to qualify you to be a PACU.

 However, if you want to further your education and ensure that you are paid for your specialized skills, you will want to become a certified post-anesthesia nurse (CPAN).
 In order to apply for the certification exam, you must be a licensed RN and have accumulated at least 1,800 hours of clinical experience.
-Once you pass the certification examine, you will be qualified to practice as a PACU or CPAN.
+Once you pass the certification exam, you will be qualified to practice as a PACU or CPAN.